Nozawa Onsen

 Cons

-• There is no perfectly located Nozawa Onsen accommodation that is ski-in ski-out and also close to the centre of town.
-Generally you have to compromise on either proximity to the slopes or the hub of town.
+• There is no perfectly located Nozawa Onsen accommodation that is slopeside and also close to the centre of town.
+You have to compromise on either proximity to the slopes or the hub of town, or both.

-• As with the other Honshu ski resorts, the quality of the powder is a fraction heavier than that found in Hokkaido, but it’s still really good!
+• As with the other Honshu ski resorts, the quality of the powder is a fraction heavier than that found in Hokkaido, but it’s still really good.
+Some of the best off-piste terrain is at lower elevations.

 Pro or Con Depending on Your Perspective

-• Its popularity has increased dramatically in recent years - you’ll need to book your trip early.
-Lots of westerners now visit and it’s losing a fraction of its traditional Japanese charm.
-The upside is that it’s very easy to get by if you don’t speak fluent Japanese.
+• It is very popular for good reason, and especially from early to mid January, you’ll need to book your trip early.
+Lots of westerners visit and it’s losing some of its traditional Japanese charm.
+The upside is that it’s very easy to get by if you don’t speak Japanese.

 • If you’re looking for a luxury western style resort hotel with soft queen/king beds, you won’t find it.
 There are a small number of deluxe western style apartments or houses, whilst most of the accommodation in Nozawa Onsen consists of hotels and pensions that are delightfully Japanese.
 Except for the high-end ryokans, don’t expect a room with a full ensuite bathroom.
 If you don’t want to immerse yourself in the Japanese culture, sleep on the tatami floor with a futon (or two) and beanbag type pillow, eat Japanese food, or bathe nude in an onsen with other people, then perhaps go to Niseko instead.
 Or maybe Canada?!